pmadinei/pmadinei/README.md

 🔭 I’m currently working on incorporating human visual properties into multi-modal deep learning models to develop more comprehensive and human-centered vision-language models.

-🌱 I’m currently acquiring knowledge of human-centered design in advanced multimodal computer vision models.
+🌱 I’m currently acquiring knowledge of human-centered design in advanced multimodal computer vision systems.

-👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain
+👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain.

 📫 How to reach me: [Email Me!](mailto:madinei@ucsb.edu)